 Reindeer hides should not be placed near extreme heat, in front of fire, conservatories, near a radiator or on floors with under floor heating.
-Please avoid stepping, sitting, or walking on the hide to prevent shedding, Do not allow animals to lie on your hide, they also love to dig out the hair.
-If you care and look after your Reindeer hide it will last for many years always looking good, giving you great pleasure and satisfaction.
+Please avoid stepping, sitting, or walking on the hide to prevent shedding, Do not allow animals to lie on your rug, they also love to dig out the hair.
+If you care and look after your rug it will last for many years always looking good, giving you great pleasure and satisfaction.
 Place the hide on the wall, use a standard vacuum cleaner but choose the lowest power.
-Vacuum hide from head to feet gently, cleaning should be done approx once per year.
+Vacuum it from head to feet gently, cleaning should be done approx once per year.

 Hang your rug or hide outside on a sunny day.
 Sun kills dust mites.